-The blade comes razor sharp straight out of the box, and holds its edge remarkably well.
+The blade comes razor sharp straight out of the box and holds its edge remarkably well.
 The heat treatment ESEE uses on its 1095 steel is among the best in the industry, so while you do need to properly lubricate the knife to prevent rust, you don’t have to go overboard about it.
 When it comes time to resharpen the blade, you’ll find it pretty easy to do.

 The handle of the ESEE 6P is made from gray linen Micarta, a resin handle that is very durable and strong.
 The rounded pommel includes a lanyard hole, which is almost a must-have in any survival knife.
-Micarta is an amazing material, since it tends to get even easier to grip when wet, rather than the opposite.
+Micarta is an amazing material since it tends to get even easier to grip when wet, rather than the opposite.
 This means that when you’re working in inclement weather or sweating heavily, you won’t need to worry about the ESEE 6P slipping out of your hand.

 I’ve used ESEE’s 6P knife for just about every imaginable use.
 Whether I’m splitting firewood or even chopping down wood, the 6P performs flawlessly.
 Even for kitchen tasks like slicing and chopping meat, fruits, or vegetables, the ESEE 6P is a great tool.
 The only drawback I’ve found with this survival knife is the type of sheath used.
 I prefer nylon sheaths that I can attach easily to my belt, but ESEE has chosen instead to include a molded sheath with a clip plate.
 The sheath is MOLLE-compatible, but it can be a little too complicated for some.
 On top of that, the material makes quite a bit of noise when removing the knife, which isn’t ideal for you tactical junkies out there.
-Give me a simple nylon or even leather sheath, please.
+Give me simple nylon or even leather sheath, please.

 Fallkniven is a Swedish company widely regarded for making excellent knives.
 Fallkniven A1 is a fixed blade survival knife with full tang construction, which makes it especially strong and hard to break.

 It is 11 inches long in total and the blade is 6 1/3 inches long.
-It is made of laminated VG-10 stainless steel with satin finish.
-The blade has spear point shape, which is excellent for usage in wilderness.
+It is made of laminated VG-10 stainless steel with a satin finish.
+The blade has a spear point shape, which is excellent for usage in the wilderness.
 It is rated at 59 HRC hardness.
 If you don’t like this specific finish, there is also a black one.

-The handle is made of a material called kraton.
-It is a semi-rubbery high density polymer, which provides excellent anti-slippery measures when paired together with the diamond shaped pattern.
+The handle is made of a material called Kraton.
+It is a semi-rubbery high-density polymer, which provides excellent anti-slippery measures when paired together with the diamond-shaped pattern.
 The design is rather plain, but it sits nicely in hand.
 The end of the handle can be used for hammering.

 It comes packed with a polymer sheath or genuine leather sheath.
-Make sure you read the description carefully if you would like to get the leather sheath, because it is not always available.
+Make sure you read the description carefully if you would like to get the leather sheath because it is not always available.

 Schrade SCHF9 Extreme Survival Knife

 The total length of this full tang knife is 12 inches which a bit over my recommended maximum, but the knife is quite lightweight, so it’s not an issue.
 The drop point blade is 6.4 inches long and it is made of 1095 high carbon steel.
-Thanks to the steel, the knife holds sharp edge for a long time.
+Thanks to the steel, the knife holds a sharp edge for a long time.

-Cheap looking nylon sheath is also included.
+A cheap looking nylon sheath is also included.